The Real Cost of Maintaining Your Timeshare

 Do all timeshares charge special assessments?

 Not every year, but most owners experience them at some point.
-They’re usually unpredictable and mandatory.
+Special assessments are unpredictable and mandatory, often covering unexpected repairs or upgrades.

 Are You Ready to Get Out of Your Timeshare?